-The College's specific objectives for 2015/16 and achievement of those objectives is addressed below:
+The College's specific objectives for 2016/17 and achievement of those objectives is addressed below:

-- To achieve full time 16-19 students of 2,077 based on funding levels.
-Actual full time 16-19 student numbers were 2,096 learners.
+- To achieve full time 16-19 students of 2,096 based on funding levels.
+Actual full time 16-19 student numbers were 2,216 learners.
 The over recruitment in numbers reflects the difficulty in managing the student numbers in the face of the large oversubscription and the risk of under recruiting and the subsequent effect of funding in the following year.
-The College will continue to manage this area closely. - Achievement (formerly success) rates of 91% for all long courses have been achieved in 2015/16. - To further improve attendance in core studies by further enhancements to the attendance policy.
+The College will continue to manage this area closely. - Achievement (formerly success) rates of 88% for all long courses have been achieved in 2016/17.
+We experienced a small drop in both retention and pass rates.
+This was influenced by the introduction of linear courses with terminal exams at the end of two years.
+We continue to support students and staff with this new assessment method. - To further improve attendance in core studies by further enhancements to the attendance policy.
 Further development of MyAquinas will allow targeted action and provides online monitoring of students' performance. - To review the tutorial program in the light of further funding cuts to ensure it is effective and relevant and delivered concisely. - To develop the IT strategy group to oversee all IT strategy to enable the College to keep at the forefront of IT development and ensure that IT remains a support for curriculum delivery and is appropriate for the future.